mossbanay/Psychology-3-4/Glossary.md

 Examples include:
 - In an experiment concerning the affect of alcohol on driving performance, it is important to give the participants alcohol after the sober test but before the second test.

+### Cocktail-party effect
+##### See also selective attention

+You may find sometimes that when having a conversation with one group at a party or other social gathering, your attention may suddenly shift when you hear your name being used in a conversation somewhere else.
+Even though you weren't specifically giving that seperate conversation attention, your body still processes it.

 ### Confounding variables
 ##### See also extraneous variables